 In this paper, learners will be set a series of investigative tasks on issues relating to one or more of the syllabus themes (learning content).
 Learners must answer all the questions on the paper which provides a complementary assessment of the assessment objectives tested by Papers 1 and 2 with an emphasis on the investigative Assessment Objective D.

 Topics to be included for investigative work are:

-THEME 1: landscapes and landform processes (river processes, coastal/marine processes), weather, climate and natural vegetation population studies, HIV and AIDS and settlement studies
+THEME 1: landscapes and landform processes (river processes, coastal/marine processes), weather, climate and natural vegetation resources

-THEME 2: agricultural system, industrial system, leisure and tourism, energy and water resources
+THEME 2: agricultural system, industrial system, leisure and tourism, energy and water